theochem/derivcheck/README.rst

 1. Update the release history.
 2. Commit the final changes to master and push to github.
-3. Wait for the tests to pass.
-Check if the website looks ok, etc. If not, fix things and repeat step 2.
+3. Wait for the CI tests to pass.
+Check if the README looks ok, etc. If needed, fix things and repeat step 2.
 4. Make a git version tag: ``git tag <some_new_version>`` Follow the semantic versioning
    guidelines: http://semver.org
 5. Push to github with tags: ``git push origin master --tags``